Elmer H. Salzman: Early years

 Salzman was born on June 12, 1902, in Louis Corners, Wisconsin, and attended elementary school there.
 He graduated from Kiel High School in 1920, about five miles west of Louis Corners.
 He then received an appointment to the United States Naval Academy at Annapolis, Maryland, in 1922.
 During his years at the academy, Salzman competed in track and finally graduated on June 3, 1926.
-Many of his classmates were later promoted to the general officer ranks: Edward W. Snedeker, Thomas A. Wornham, Arthur H. Butler, Roy M. Gulick, Russell N. Jordahl, Nels H. Nelson, Kenneth W. Benner, Hartnoll J. Withers, James S. Russell, Laurence H. Frost, C. Wade McClusky, Robert B. Pirie, Charles L. Carpenter, Tom Hamilton or Henry C. Bruton.

 Following his commissioning as second lieutenant in the Marine Corps, Salzman was attached to the 2nd Marine Brigade under Brigadier General Logan Feland and ordered for his first expeditionary duty to Nicaragua.
 Marines were ordered to Nicaragua to support the Guardia Nacional in the fight with rebel bandits under Augusto César Sandino.

 Salzman led a patrol in the vicinity of village Zapote in Nueva Segovia Department on September 28, 1928.
 They ambushed a superior bandit force under the command of General Carlos Salgado and subsequently defeated them.
 Salzman received the Navy Cross for his courage, skill and leadership during that action.
 He also received Nicaraguan Presidential Medal of Merit with Diploma.

 Upon his return to the States, Salzman applied for naval aviation training and after completion of his course at Naval Air Station Pensacola, Florida, he was designated Naval aviator in 1929.
 He was ordered to Haiti with Observation Squadron and later served with the same unit at Marine Air Station Quantico, Virginia.
 He then attended a postgraduate course in ordnance at the Naval Academy, and, following the graduation in 1937, Salzman served as commanding officer of the Marine detachment aboard the heavy cruiser USS Indianapolis until 1939.